|

 System.String

-The TargetFolder parameter specifies the top-level mailbox folder that will be created on the mailbox specified by the TargetMailbox parameter.
-This folder will contain a subfolder called Recovered Data - <source mailbox alias> - <date time stamp>.
+The TargetFolder parameter specifies the top-level mailbox folder that's created on the mailbox specified by the TargetMailbox parameter.
+This folder contains a subfolder called Recovered Data - <source mailbox alias> - <date time stamp>.
 The subfolder contains the exported data.
-If the target folder that you specify already exists on the target mailbox, the exported data will be added to the existing folder.
-If the target folder does not exist, it will be created.
+If the target folder that you specify already exists on the target mailbox, the exported data is added to the existing folder.
+If the target folder doesn't exist, it's created.

 TargetMailbox